-Broken switches can short out, leave you susceptible to live parts and increase the chance for electrical shock.
+Broken switches can short out, leave you susceptible to live parts, and increase the chance for electrical shock.
 Bad switches often fail to make good contact, increasing the risk of arcing, heat, and fire.
 As with any electrical repair you may perform, safety should be your number one concern.
 Turn off the circuit you will be working on and double-check it with a circuit tester or voltmeter.
 Never assume the circuit is off!
 This applies to new and existing electrical installations.

 - Strip the Electrical Insulation From the Wires

 If this is a new installation, strip 3/4" of the insulation from the wires to make the connections.

 - Connecting the New Switch

 Bend the ends of the wire into a half moon shape to go around the screws.
 First, tighten the bare copper or green wire to the green ground screw.
 Next, connect the two black wires to the remaining brass colored screws.
 (These wires may be black, red, or white, depending on the wiring method.
 If white is used as a positive current-carrying conductor in recently installed wiring, it must be marked with identifying tape.)
 Always tighten the half moon shape towards the right and in a clockwise motion.
 This will ensure that the connection is good and tight.

 - Wrap With Electrical Tape for Added Safety